Clermont Club, the Most Exclusive Casino in London

 Interior Clermont Club

-Nowadays it is one of the most exclusive casinos in London.
-Over the years, many celebrities have played at Clermont Club, for example, the actor Roger Moore and the deceased Princess Margaret.
-Despite the fact that this gambling establishment has changed owners several times in recent years, its elitism and commitment to quality remain the same.
+Nowadays, it is one of the most exclusive casinos in London.
+Over the years, many celebrities have played at Clermont Club, such as the actor Roger Moore and the deceased Princess Margaret.
+Although this gambling establishment has changed owners several times in recent years, its elitism and commitment to quality remain the same.

 Opening hours of the Clermont Club: